shaonsina/sina-extension-for-elementor/readme.txt

 * Easy to use
 * Details Customisation ability
 * 100+ Fully Responsive predefined [Blocks & Pages](https://plugins.shaonsina.com/sina-templates/).
-* Free Support through the forum.
+* Free Support through the forum & in our [support desk](https://plugins.shaonsina.com/support/).

 == What can you do by this plugin? ==